raghunath221b/Bookmarker/README.md

 # Bookmarker
-This is a javascript project.
+This is a simple javascript project.